Probing decoupled Throats of AdS$_{D}$ Black Holes in $D=6,7$: AdS black holes in

-Within these choices, the $S\sim T$ near-EVH limits are well-known to produce the pinched BTZ like geomtries in the IR.
-Just as the near-EVH BTZ black holes emergent in static R-charged AdS$_5$ black holes are supported by two order $G_N^{-1}$ charges and one perturbative R-charge \cite{Balasubramanian:2007bs}, the BTZ in the near-EVH of AdS$_7$ black holes can be supported by two angular momenta of order $G_N^{-1}$ and one perturbative angular momenta.
+Within these choices, the $S\sim T$ near-EVH limits are well-known to produce the pinched BTZ-like geomtries in the IR.
+Just as the near-EVH BTZ black holes emergent in static R-charged AdS$_5$ black holes are supported by two order $G_N^{-1}$ charges and one perturbative R-charge \cite{Balasubramanian:2007bs}, the BTZ in the near-EVH of AdS$_7$ black holes can be supported by two angular momenta of order $G_N^{-1}$ and one perturbative angular momentum.

 More nontrivial are the scalings $S \sim T^2$ and $S \sim T^3$.
 Previous analysis of the near-EVH limit in AdS$_6$ identifies $S \sim T^2$ as signaling the emergence of a $D=4$ EMMD black hole in the infrared.
 In AdS$_7$, however, no suitable parameter regime exists that realizes a consistent near-EVH limit with $S \sim T^2$.
 On the other hand, the case $S \sim T^3$ has previously been identified in the near-EVH limit of AdS$_7$ black holes \cite{Goldstein:2019gpz}.
 In the following, we present the specific parameter choices that define each of these limits and describe the corresponding infrared geometries.